Redemptions

 returns (uint256 assets);

-This is not a synchronous redeem.
-It is an ERC-4626-shaped wrapper that looks up a finalized request for controller whose share amount matches shares and claims it.
+This is the ERC-7540 redeem.
+The signature matches ERC-4626 but the semantics are asynchronous: it looks up a finalized request for controller whose share amount matches shares and claims it.
 If no matching finalized request exists, the call reverts.
 Generic ERC-4626 tooling will call this expecting a synchronous exit and be surprised.
 Prefer claimRequestById when you control the integration.

 Use maxRedeem(controller) to check the total claimable shares for a controller.
 Note that maxRedeem on Olla returns claimable shares (finalized and waiting to be claimed), not "how many shares the controller could exit right now via requestRedeem".
 See ERC-4626 Compatibility for the full table.